brueckmann/brueckmann/README.md

    <br>
 👀 I’m interested in policy 🌐, energy 🔋, climate change 🌍, experiments 🎲, reproducible research 🔁<br>
  and (<i>let's be honest, here</i>) finding a tenured job in academia 🎓. <br>
-    🏔️ Privately, I enjoy mountains, sports, and (healthy) community.
+    🏔️ Privately, I enjoy mountains, sports, and (healthy) community 🌈.
 I'm a founding member of <a href="https://mewellcommunity.ch" ">MeWell Communiy</a> 🧠.
   <br>    <br>
   ⚡️ Sign up for the <a href="https://t1p.de/SSHEnergy">Swiss Social Science and Humanities Energy Research Group</a>.
   <br>